Clubhouse and Peer Services

 Clubhouses offer a safe and supportive environment in which members can work at their own pace towards rewarding employment, education, decent and affordable housing, a social life, overall well-being and full community integration.
 Members are encouraged to actively assume a role in the day-to-day operations of the club.
 Members participate as much as they like, for as long as they like, with staff members working alongside them in a partnership model.

-Club members are encouraged to be active in the club, and assume a significant role in the day-to-day operation.
-Club and staff members work side-by-side in the club’s units or departments.
-By being involved, clubhouse members develop new job skills, brush up on previously learned ones, develop and enhance good work habits, and ultimately increase their self-confidence and self-esteem.
+Working in the club’s units or departments, clubhouse members develop new job skills, brush up on previously learned ones, develop and enhance good work habits, and ultimately increase their self-confidence and self-esteem.
 Participation in the clubhouse work units often leads to competitive employment in the community.

 Through the clubhouses, members engage in a wide array of social, recreational and cultural activities, which occur in-house or in the community; share daily meals, including on holidays; are connected with in-house literacy tutoring, ESOL classes and computer training, as well help in applying to colleges and for financial aid; receive assistance in finding employment, including resume preparation and job coaching; and health supports including free gym membership and weekly Dual Recovery Anonymous meetings for members who struggle with substance abuse and mental illness, along with weekly discussions and presentations on a variety of health and wellness topics.